hobrasoft/timesheets-server/README.md

 In such case, you should install postgresql:

-> apt-get install postgresql
+    apt-get install postgresql

 Create database user and database:

-> su - postgres
+    su - postgres
-> createuser -P timesheet
+    createuser -P timesheet
-> createdb -o timesheet timesheet
+    createdb -o timesheet timesheet
-> exit
+    exit

-Usualy the local connections to database are allowed in debian.
+Usualy the local connections to database are allowed in Debian.
 If you use remote connection, fix your */etc/postgresql/15/main/pg_hba.conf* appropriately.